RECRUITMENT

 Tygerberg Hospital

 Each site has expertise in research on developmental differences, and there is a long history of collaboration among the teams.
-A structured training program [link to page on training] is building skills in genetic analysis among PhD students in the African research teams.
+A structured training program [GINGER] is building skills in genetic analysis among PhD students in the African research teams.

 Why Africa?